tortila/tortila.github.io/_drafts/why-failed-tests-are-awesome.md

 ### Have you tried turning it off and on again?
 There are various ways that the situation described above can be dealt with:
 1. Re-running until all tests pass.
 Normally any modern test runner is equipped with mechanism of marking test as flaky, and/or re-running any marked test a couple of times.
 Such logic can also be implemented additionally.
 2. Quarantine mechanism - contains of two phases: flakiness monitoring system and a sandbox for tests that were detected as flaky.
 The crucial part is to remove flaky test from the main path of integration/delivery pipeline and move them to a quarantine - so that they are still executed, but their result is not taken into consideration by quality gates.
-This solution is described in greater detail on Google blog[^google].
+This solution is described in greater detail on [Google blog](https://testing.googleblog.com/2016/05/flaky-tests-at-google-and-how-we.html).

 The examples above are just partial solutions.
 They won't scale as the number of tests increases.
 There will be just more flaky tests, and more re-runs, more time need to integrate a piece of code, and even more frustration.
 Both solutions lack a *mitigation* part.

 Let's take a look at quarantine example - as long as there's no additional mechanism for detecting the root cause of flakiness (let alone fixing it automatically), there needs to be a person dedicated for that job.
 Nevertheless, with large amount of tests, this seems to be the most sustainable solution.
 Re-running alone, without any mitigation step, is only a temporary treatment, and should be treated as last resort.
 In both cases, without root cause analysis for each and every failure, tests value will be decreasing significantly with time.

 ### Many faces of flakiness
-Authors from University of Illinois in *An Empirical Analysis of Flaky Tests* [^luo] performed an experiment, in which they searched for the main root causes of intermittently failing tests.
+Authors from University of Illinois in [*An Empirical Analysis of Flaky Tests*](http://mir.cs.illinois.edu/marinov/publications/LuoETAL14FlakyTestsAnalysis.pdf) performed an experiment, in which they searched for the main root causes of intermittently failing tests.
 They analyzed a number of open source projects from m the Apache Software Foundation, looking for commit messages that indicated a flaky test being fixed.
 What's more, authors analyzed each occurrence and classified them into 10 different categories, depending on the root cause of flakiness.

 Here are my favorite parts:
 1. Majority (77%) of all flaky tests fall into 3 categories: